 If this happens, contact your child’s school to work on a solution and talk with your child about this.
-Support your child by listening to what’s going on, trying to find solutions, and linking her in with support services such as guidance counsellors, if needed.
+Support your child by listening to what’s going on, trying to find solutions, and linking her in with support services like school counsellors, if needed.

 Finding new friends